Adherence to SACSCOC Policy: Complaint Procedures Against SACSCOC Or ITS Accredited Institutions

 The Georgia Tech Library is governed by policies of the Institute, the Board of Regents, and laws of Georgia and the United States.
 Library policies apply to the Library and are not intended to replace broader policies governing the Institute as a whole.
 Where no specific library policy exists, policies of the Institute or the Board of Regents are in effect.
 Policies of the Institute or Board of Regents serve as the authority in cases where there is any apparent conflict.

-Library Policy Manual for more information about Library Policies.
+Please see the Library Policy Manual for more information about Library Policies.

 Recognizing the need for a common, consistent, and transparent process for Institute policies to be thoroughly reviewed, maintained, and made available to the campus community, Georgia Tech has adopted this Policy on Institute Policies (also known as the Institute Policy Development and Life Cycle Process) to promote policy awareness, compliance, and accountability.